stanislaw/SoftwareDesignHeuristics/README.md

 ## Design

+- **Poor Abstraction.**

+> Duplication is better than poor abstraction (Sandi Metz, Rails Club 2014, Moscow).

+> "...ill-fitting structure is worse than none..."
+(Eric Evans - Domain-Driven Design, p.446)

+- **Hard Feature** If feature is hard to implement it might indicate that it is something wrong with feature (or product).

+- **True Name.** If you know [True Name](https://en.wikipedia.org/wiki/True_name) of something you have power over it.
+Good class - this is what True Name is in OOP.
+See also [Mass and Gravity](http://www.carlopescio.com/2008/12/notes-on-software-design-chapter-2-mass.html).

 **One Pattern per Class.** A class violates Single Responsibility Principle if it contains implementation of more than one design pattern.
 Of course there are exceptions.